Snake Plant Leaves Wrinkling — A Rare Sign the Plant Has Run Out of Reserves

 Causes

-Root damage preventing water uptake
+Root or rhizome damage blocking water uptake despite moist soil

 How to Fix It